viamrobotics/docs/docs/appendix/glossary.md

 **Robot Config**: The complete configuration of a single robot part.
 Typically expressed in JSON.

-**Robot Part**: A part runs an instance of viam-server to operate underlying resources – hardware components, software services, and any additional processes.
+**Robot Part**: A part runs an instance of viam-server to operate underlying resources such as hardware components, software services, and any additional processes.
 Parts expose a uniform API for their resources.

 Every robot has a main part that receives client requests and any number of other parts.